Mad Thinker: Other versions

-Ultimate Marvel

-An original incarnation of the Mad Thinker named Rhona Burchill appears in the Ultimate Marvel universe.
+An original incarnation of the Mad Thinker named Rhona Burchill appears in the Ultimate Marvel imprint.
 She is a rejected applicant of the Baxter Building's think tank who sought revenge and removed portions of her brother Bobby's brain to increase her own intelligence.
-However, this leaves her with a deformed head and a disjointed, stream of consciousness speech pattern.
+This process left Burchill with a deformed head and a disjointed, stream of consciousness speech pattern.

-What If?

-In a parody issue of What If?, Spider-Man defeats the Mad Thinker by debating philosophy, boring the observing Uatu.